 How to explore the Cinque Terre | 5 Quirky little towns

 We drove down to La Spezia as part of our Italian road trip.
-If your not driving you can fly into either Pisa or Genoa, Pisa airport has a train link with La Spezia.
+If your not driving you can fly into either Pisa or Genoa.
+Pisa airport has a train link with La Spezia.
 Italy has an extensive and relatively cheap rail network which makes it practical to reach the area from most places in Italy.
-You can check out the internal rail Links Here and trains to and from the uk Here

 Where did we stay in La Spezia?

 Previously on this trip we’d been camping but after an evening of searching for a campsite in the area we decided to look for a hotel.
-In the centre of La Spezia we found Hotel Venezia.
-It wasn’t the fanciest of hotels but you know what, it was right by the railway station.
+In the centre of La Spezia we found the Hotel Venezia which fit the bill perfectly.
+It wasn’t the fanciest of hotels but you know what, it was right by the railway station and that was perfect for exploring.
 The room and bathroom were clean.
 The staff were lovely and it had free parking.
 So we checked in and parked up and got ready to explore the area by train, by boat and on foot.
-You can check out hotels Here

 What’s the best way to explore the Cinque Terre?

-Our first venture out was to the 5 ports.
+Our first venture out was to the 5 ports, the Cinque Terre.
 Along with every other tourist in the area we boarded the train that would take us to the towns of Riomaggorie, Manarola, Corniglia, Vernazza & Monterosso al Mare.

 Train info for Cinque Terre

-You can also walk from town to town and mix it up with the train as there are some really well kept footpaths between each of the towns Cinque Terre Hiking.
-Alternatively you can take a boat from La Spezia to the towns and vice versa Cinque Terre boat timetable.
-So many ways to see and travel to the individual towns and lots to explore.
+You can also walk from town to town and mix it up with the train as there are some really well kept footpaths between each of the towns and you can find some more information here – Cinque Terre Hiking.
+Alternatively you can take a boat from La Spezia to the towns and vice versa and this handy timetable is very useful Cinque Terre boat timetable.
+There are so many ways to see and travel to the individual towns and there is lots to explore.

 Here’s a quick guide to the Cinque Terre towns

-The second town on the line and has a tiny harbour with a boat ramp.
-Like the other Cinque Terre towns it has wonderful picturesque multicoloured houses facing the sea and a tiny piazza with seafood restaurants.
+This is the second town on the line and has a tiny harbour with a boat ramp.
+Like the other Cinque Terre towns it has wonderful picturesque multicoloured houses facing the sea and a tiny piazza cluttered with quaint little bars and seafood restaurants.

 There is a path here also that links Manarola to the next town on the line Corniglia and again you have the choice of taking the train or walking through the lush green countryside of Cinque Terre.

 This town is located in the middle of the five towns.
 It is the only village which is not built directly on the sea Its build on a cliff 100 metres above sea level.
-Corniglia is probably the most genuine town of the five and with the least amount of tourists.
+Corniglia has some lovely picturesque and winding lanes through the town and has the least amount of tourists so is sometimes quieter than the rest.

 Corniglia is connected to the other villages of the Cinque Terre by some great footpaths and of course the train leaving you to choose your transport options.
 I must say when we walked on some of the footpaths the were almost deserted and a pleasure to walk.

 My favorite of the towns, Vernazza has a natural pier with an amphitheatre shape making it maybe the most photographed village of the Cinque Terre.
 The tiny port is surrounded by colourful houses and the charming piazza is lined with really good restaurants and bars.
-I must say Vernazza and Monterosso were the 2 towns with the most choice for restaurants and cafes and we’ve had some cracking meals here as well as fantastic gelato.
+I must say Vernazza and Monterosso were the 2 towns with the most choice for restaurants and cafes and we’ve had some cracking meals here as well as fantastic gelato and on a few evenings watched the sun set with an aperitivo.

 Monterosso al Mare